 When feasible, an advance tentative assignment of advisors will be made late spring, so the student may consult about possible summer background reading.
-Normally, by the end of the second full week of classes fall semester, every senior who was not assigned a tentative advisor earlier or wishes to change from the tentative advisor then assigned should submit to the departmental representative either confirmation of an agreement about advising signed by a member of the faculty (in the form of an e-mail from the faculty member to the DUS, or at a pinch a forward to the DUS of an e-mail from the faculty member to the student, unequivocally indicating the faculty member's willingness to advise), or else a list of several members of the panel by whom the student would be willing to be advised, along with an indication of the general area in which the student wishes to work.
+Normally, by the end of the second week of classes fall semester, every senior who was not assigned a tentative advisor earlier or wishes to change from the tentative advisor then assigned should submit to the DUS either confirmation of an agreement about advising signed by a member of the faculty (in the form of an e-mail from the faculty member to the DUS, or at a pinch a forward to the DUS of an e-mail from the faculty member to the student, unequivocally indicating the faculty member's willingness to advise), or else a list of several members of the panel by whom the student would be willing to be advised, along with an indication of the general area in which the student wishes to work.
 Students who have very specific ideas about the thesis project they wish to pursue should begin early seeking a faculty member willing to advise them on their preferred topic.
-For students who leave their adviser assignment to the department, the specific topic pursued within the general area indicated by the student will be subject to negotiation between the student and the adviser.
-Notice of adviser assignments will be posted early the next week of classes after the arrangement forms are due.
-In rare cases where the most suitable faculty member will be available for advising only for one semester, a student may be assigned a preliminary adviser for fall semester and another, final adviser for spring semester.
+For students who leave their advisor assignment to the department, the specific topic pursued within the general area indicated by the student will be subject to negotiation between the student and the advisor.
+Notice of advisor assignments will be circulated electronically to students early the next week of classes after the arrangement forms are due.
+In rare cases, a student may be assigned a preliminary advisor for fall semester and another, final advisor for spring semester.

 Format and Word Limits.
 There is a recommended format for the thesis title page, of which samples will be available will in advance of the due date.
 By University rules, every thesis must contain at the end the statement “This paper represents my own work in accordance with University regulations” followed by the student's name.
 Note the exact wording.
 (There is no mention of the honor code, which applies only to in-class examinations, not written assignments.)
 The regulations in question can be found in the University document Rights, Rules, and Responsibilities.